 - Aftercare and alumni services

-California Highlands is located in beautiful Banning, California, where clients are surrounded by beautiful mountains and enjoy year-round warm weather.
+California Highlands is located in Banning, California, and serves people all over the West Coast.
 Services include:

 - Detox and medical care.

 - Luxury amenities, including a private chef.